 In early 2004, the SAA Board of Directors decided to concentrate the organization’s human and financial resources on a smaller number of focus countries – Ethiopia, Mali, Nigeria and Uganda.

-From 1986 to 2000, half a million large demonstration plots and several million smaller production test plots were established with strong financial contribution by the host governments where SAA worked.
+From 1986 to 2000, half a million large demonstration plots and several million smaller production test plots were established with strong financial contributions by the host governments where SAA worked.

 Along with these demonstration programs, SAA supported promising innovations for raising and maintaining higher levels of soil productivity.
-A range of green manure crops were demonstrated including velvet bean (Mucuna) , a remarkable Asian legume.
-Velvet bean is one of the few crops capable of recapturing fields from speargrass (Imperata cilindrica), an aggressive weed that blights vast expanses of cropland throughout the tropics.
+A range of green manure crops was demonstrated including velvet bean (Mucuna), a remarkable Asian legume.
+Velvet bean is one of the few crops capable of recapturing fields from speargrass (Imperata cylindrica), an aggressive weed that blights vast expanses of cropland throughout the tropics.
 Velvet bean fixes nitrogen while growing, doubling its attractiveness to smallholder farmers.
 Cutting the plants and incorporating the vegetation into the soil allows them to use far less fertilizer for the following crop.
 In addition to green manure crops, SAA has promoted conservation tillage practices (minimum- or zero-tillage) where appropriate.

 New Approaches and Priorities

 In recent years, as the complexities and challenges of agriculture in Africa became better understood, many governments and development agencies have responded by broadening their areas of work.
-From 2004 to 2007, SAA reviewed its past effort, revisited its strategy to bring impact with new priorities and areas of work.
-A broad consultative initiative began to take shape in 2007, and reached fruition by the introduction of Matrix Management by the end of 2009.
+From 2004 to 2007, SAA reviewed its past effort, and revisited its strategy to bring impact with new priorities and areas of work.
+A broad consultative initiative began to take shape in 2007 and reached fruition with the introduction of Matrix Management by the end of 2009.